$ cd fundamentals-of-devops

 from this blog post series’s

-sample code repo to deploy an ASG.
+sample code repo to deploy the ASG.
 You can find the module in the ch3/tofu/modules/asg

 folder.
 This is a simple module that creates three main resources: